Nio Ko Bokk — surfer at golden sunset, Dakar

 WHEN THE MATERIAL PULLS HARDER THAN THE OUTLINE.

+David arrived with a rough cut already in hand.
 The footage was extraordinary.
 Two young surf instructors, Pape Fodé and Baye Seydi, captured intimately on and around the ocean in Dakar.
 The cinematography was painterly.
 The story was urgent.
-But as we sat with the material, something wasn't quite resolving.

-The film felt like it was about departure.
-About danger.
-And while that was true to the reality these men lived alongside every day, it wasn't quite true to what the footage was actually saying.
-The footage kept pulling toward something more affirmative — toward belonging, purpose, and the courage it takes to stay.
+But the cut was still carrying a lot of weight around the crossing itself.
+News soundbites.
+The danger and departure angle.
+And while that was true to the reality these men lived alongside every day, it wasn't quite what the footage was actually saying.
+The footage kept pulling toward something more affirmative.
+Toward belonging, purpose, and the courage it takes to stay.
+David already felt it too.

 Man silhouetted in ocean at dusk, Dakar Dakar coastline · Cinematography: David Clancy & Malick Sy